tiangolo/uwsgi-nginx-flask-docker/README.md

 ## Creating a Flask Docker project

-You download these example files and use them as the template for your project:
+You can download these example files and use them as the template for your project:

 ---